tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 ### Type-carrying code

 Can we make hashes of types?
+Something like proof-carrying code?
+TODO: think more about this...

 ## Acknowledgements